MykalMachon/alertstream/README.md

 A simple http API and admin for log aggregation and alerting.

+This project is inspired by [LogSnag](https://logsnag.com/) and [Sanity](https://sanity.io).
+It aims to be a much more minimal logging and alerting system for frontend errors and metadata.
+Both Logsnag and Sanity are amazing but I need about 10% of their features for my work + would need data residency features they don't offer afaik.

 ## Components

 - HTTP API: API to do all the things.